The Sub-Menu (a few pages):

-Understanding these few fundamentals will greatly simply and explain about everything you see happening with flash.
+Understanding these few fundamentals will greatly simply and explain much that you see happening with flash.
 See a homework page about trying this concept.

-First, a quick section on "Modes".
-TTL BL vs TTL modes towards page end below.
+Then, first a quick section on "Modes".
+(Balanced TTL vs TTL modes).

 Note the camera light meter scale that we see is only about ambient light... the TTL system has its own invisible light meter system that it uses for the flash.
 TTL flash is automatic, point&shoot flash, metering and responding automatically to whatever aperture and ISO that either you or the ambient metering has set (TTL simply responds to it).
 However we can control TTL flash using Flash Compensation, to tweak it in.

 These camera modes affect how the ambient light is metered.
 Then the flash modes above affect how the flash power level is adjusted.
 Camera A mode is very popular for flash, but I would suggest camera M mode indoors, and maybe camera P mode for fill flash in bright sunshine.

-We specify camera mode appropriately for the property important to our current picture, to insure it is what it needs to be.
+We specify camera mode appropriately for the property important to our current picture, to ensure it is what it needs to be.
 Maybe we need wide aperture for more effective flash power capability or a blurred background, or stopped down for more depth of field.
 Or a fast shutter speed to stop motion in ambient light, or a slow shutter to blur a waterfall.
 Whatever we think it needs, we have choices.
 Whereas other than exposure, automation never understands the situation.